raspberrypi/picotool/README.md

         -a, --all
             Save all of flash memory
         -r, --range
-            Save a range of memory; note that the range is expanded to 256 byte boundaries
+            Save a range of memory.
+Note that UF2s always store complete 256 byte-aligned blocks of 256 bytes, and the range is expanded accordingly
         <from>
             The lower address bound in hex
         <to>